thorsten/phpMyFAQ/docs/development.md

 is a templates/default directory where the default layouts get shipped.

 In phpMyFAQ code and layout are separated.
 The layout is based on several template files, that you can modify to suit your own needs.
-The most important files for phpMyFAQ's default layout can be found in the directory _assets/templates/default/_.
-All original templates are valid HTML5 based on Bootstrap v5.3.
+All files for phpMyFAQ's default layout can be found in the directory _assets/templates/default/_.

 ### 6.1.1 Creating a custom layout

 Follow these steps to create a custom template set:

-- copy the directory assets/templates/default to e.g. assets/themes/example
+- copy the directory assets/templates/default to e.g., assets/templates/example
 - adjust template files in assets/templates/example to fit your needs
+- adjust the CSS theme in assets/templates/example/theme.css to fit your needs
-- activate your "example" template set within Admin -> Configuration -> Main
+- activate your "example" template set within Admin → Configuration → Main

 **Note:** There is a magic variable _{{ tplSetName }}_ containing the name of the actual layout available in each template file.